There are two correct answers:

 Your state, especially if it is a no-fault state, may require that you buy personal injury protection so that your injuries in a car accident are always covered up to your limits, no matter whose fault the accident was.
 It usually includes coverage for lost wages as well.

 Medical payments coverage is required by a few states but is optional in most, paying medical expenses up to your limits.
 If you don’t have your own health insurance coverage, you should consider this coverage.
 If you have a high-deductible health plan, medical payments may help pay the deductible.

 How should you save money on car insurance?

 In order of impact and potential savings, we suggest the following steps for drivers trying to save money on their car insurance bills:

 - Shop around.
-Take a look at our Nosy Neighbor tool: You will see that the rates major insurers charge the same driver in the same car can vary by hundreds, sometimes thousands, of dollars.
+You will see that the rates major insurers charge the same driver in the same car can vary by hundreds, sometimes thousands, of dollars.

 - Consider a named driver exclusion if a member of your household has a high-risk driver history.

 - Drop collision and comprehensive coverage altogether if you own your car outright.